datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

    - RBAC resources.
    - The Consul connector service.
-   - A TLSContext named `ambassador-consul` to load the `ambassador-consul-connect` secret into Ambassador Edge Stack.
+   - A TLSContext named `ambassador-consul` to load the `ambassador-consul-connect` secret into $productName$.

 <Alert severity="info">
   <strong>Note:</strong> If you have previously installed the consul connector in the <code>default</code> namespace in your cluster, you'll want to clean up the old (and now unused) resources in the <code>default</code> namespace.
 If you are installing the consul connector in your cluster for the first time, you can ignore this and move on to step two.